Our Reputation As Cryptocurrency & Blockchain Solicitors London

 As a result, the 5MLD has focused on bringing changes to the cryptocurrency sector to bring it into line in many respects with the traditional financial and professional services sectors.

-Changes for Exchange Providers and Wallet Providers
+What are the changes for Exchange Providers and Wallet Providers?

 As a result of the 5MLD, both cryptocurrency exchange providers and custodian wallet providers are classed as ‘obliged entities’ which means they will have to adhere to the same Anti-Money Laundering regulations as traditional financial and professional service providers.